 Our expertise is in merging interesting biological questions with leading-edge analytical techniques, including mass spectrometry, that help decipher protein identities, quantities and modifications.

-The Van Eyk Laboratory is affiliated with the Cedars-Sinai Smidt Heart Institute and the Advanced Clinical Biosystems Research Institute.
+The Van Eyk Laboratory is affiliated with the Cedars-Sinai Smidt Heart Institute and the Advanced Clinical Biosystems Research Institute at Smidt Heart Institute.

 "Bottom-up" proteomic analysis.
 1. Proteins in a sample are digested with trypsin to form peptides.
 2. Peptides are analytically separated, ionized, and introduced to a mass spectrometer.
 3. Peptides are sequentially analyzed, fragmented, and reanalyzed as peptide fragments in the mass spectrometer in a process called "tandem mass spectrometry" or "MS/MS" analysis.
 4. MS/MS results are searched against established and predicted databases to reveal the identities of the proteins present in the original sample.